WordPress/gutenberg/packages/api-fetch/README.md

 ### Aborting a request

-Aborting a request can be done by using [`AbortController`](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) as the same as in `fetch`.
-For legacy browsers that don't support `AbortController`, you should provide your own polyfill of `AbortController` if you still want it to be abort-able, or simply ignore it as shown in the example below.
+Aborting a request can be achieved through the use of [`AbortController`](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) in the same way as you would when using the native `fetch` API.

+For legacy browsers that don't support `AbortController`, you can either:

+* Provide your own polyfill of `AbortController` if you still want it to be abortable.
+* Ignore it as shown in the example below.

 **Example**